-The NAGAP Graduate Student Research Grant
+The NAGAP Graduate Education Research Grant

 The grant is designed to encourage emerging knowledge and understanding of the complexities of graduate enrollment management including all aspects of admissions and recruitment, enrollment, retention, and graduation in higher education.